quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

-QUIC implementations store about every packet sent.
+QUIC implementations store information about every packet sent.
 It is expected implementations will index this information by packet number and crypto context and store the per-packet fields detailed below for loss recovery and congestion control.
 Additionally, implementations MUST ensure that any retransmittable